 Although white tea is something a little bit different, you’ll be pleased to know our white tea has all the same Clipper values as our other drinks.
 Always natural, fair and delicious.

-In our range of white teas you’ll find a selection of fruity flavours such as juicy raspberry and zesty lemon, and herbal variations including peppermint and vanilla.
+In our range of white teas you’ll find we also have white tea with peppermint.
 These are all available from our online shop.
 Why not have a look now and try something different